Introduction to Software Engineering

 Assesment methods and criteria linked to learning outcomes

-Students can obtain up to 15 points from three two hours long exercises (5 points in each), 25 points from the project and up to 60 points from the final exam.
+Students can obtain up to 16 points from four two hours long exercises (4 points from each), 24 points from the project and up to 60 points from the final exam.

 For receiving the credit and thus for entering the exam, students have to get at least 18 points from the exercises and from the project.
 Plagiarism and not allowed cooperation will cause that involved students are not classified and disciplinary action may be initiated.